 Whether the home is a private residence, nursing home or other facility, we know how important it is for patients to remain in familiar surroundings.
 Arbor Hospice experts are skilled and experienced at bringing their services to patients wherever they call home.

-While many Arbor Hospice patients prefer to receive care in their homes, a time may come when this is no longer a viable option.
-In such cases, the Arbor Hospice team works with the patient and family to find the facility best suited for the patient to receive hospice care.
-For some, The Residence of Arbor Hospice may be the right choice.
+While most Arbor Hospice patients prefer to receive care in their homes, a time may come when pain or symptoms become too difficult to manage at home.
+In such cases, the Arbor Hospice team works with the patient and family to find additional support services or a facility best suited for the patient to receive hospice care.